biggates/plantuml-dependency/src/plantuml-dependency-common-cli/README.txt

 		The base directory where to look for source files.
 If not specified, the default pattern is "." i.e. the directory where the program is launched from.
 		DIR specifies a valid and existing directory path, not a single file.
 It can be absolute or relative.

-	-d, --display DISPLAY_OPTIONS
+	-dn, --display-name DISPLAY_NAME_PATTERN
+		To specify class diagram objects to display following their name.
+If not specified, the default is ".*".
+Note : native calls which are represented by the "NativeCall" name can also be matched by this regular expression even if it is a fictive dependency.
+		DISPLAY_NAME_PATTERN specifies display name pattern when generating the plantUML output file, it is a regular expression following the Java pattern (see http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html for description).

+	-dp, --display-package-name DISPLAY_PACKAGE_NAME_PATTERN
+		To specify class diagram objects to display following their package name.
+If not specified, the default is ".*".
+Note : native calls which are represented by the "javax.native" package name can also be matched by this regular expression even if it is a fictive dependency.
+		DISPLAY_PACKAGE_NAME_PATTERN specifies display package name pattern when generating the plantUML output file, it is a regular expression following the Java pattern (see http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html for description).

+	-dt, --display-type DISPLAY_TYPES_OPTIONS
-		To specify class diagram objects to display.
+		To specify class diagram objects to display following their type.
 If not specified, the default is [abstract_classes,annotations,classes,enums,extensions,implementations,imports,interfaces,native_methods,static_imports]
-		DISPLAY_OPTIONS specifies display options when generating the plantuml output file, it is a separated comma list with these possible values : [abstract_classes,annotations,classes,enums,extensions,implementations,imports,interfaces,native_methods,static_imports]. "abstract_classes" : displays parsed source files which are abstract classes and relations to abstract classes, "annotations" : displays parsed source files which are annotations, annotations (upon classes and methods) of all parsed source files and relations to annotations, "classes" : displays parsed source files which are classes (not abstract), dependencies which are considered as classes (because they are imported or extended but not parsed) and relations to classes, "enums" : displays parsed source files which are enums and relations to enums, "extensions" : displays relations between dependencies which are extended by parsed source files (i.e. classes or interfaces) if their type is displayed, "implementations" : displays relations between dependencies which are implemented by parsed source files (i.e. interfaces) if their type is displayed, "imports" : displays relations from parsed source files to import dependencies (not static) if their type is displayed, "interfaces" : displays parsed source files which are interfaces, dependencies which are considered as interfaces (because they are implemented but not parsed) and relations to interfaces, "native_methods" : displays relations from parsed source files to the native dependency if they use native methods, "static_imports" : displays relations from parsed source files to import dependencies (only static) if their type is displayed.
+		DISPLAY_TYPES_OPTIONS specifies display types options when generating the plantUML output file, it is a separated comma list with these possible values : [abstract_classes,annotations,classes,enums,extensions,implementations,imports,interfaces,native_methods,static_imports]. "abstract_classes" : displays parsed source files which are abstract classes and relations to abstract classes, "annotations" : displays parsed source files which are annotations, annotations (upon classes and methods) of all parsed source files and relations to annotations, "classes" : displays parsed source files which are classes (not abstract), dependencies which are considered as classes (because they are imported or extended but not parsed) and relations to classes, "enums" : displays parsed source files which are enums and relations to enums, "extensions" : displays relations between dependencies which are extended by parsed source files (i.e. classes or interfaces) if their type is displayed, "implementations" : displays relations between dependencies which are implemented by parsed source files (i.e. interfaces) if their type is displayed, "imports" : displays relations from parsed source files to import dependencies (not static) if their type is displayed, "interfaces" : displays parsed source files which are interfaces, dependencies which are considered as interfaces (because they are implemented but not parsed) and relations to interfaces, "native_methods" : displays relations from parsed source files to the native dependency if they use native methods, "static_imports" : displays relations from parsed source files to import dependencies (only static) if their type is displayed.

 	-e, --exclude FILE_PATTERN
 		To exclude files that match the provided pattern.
 If not specified, the default pattern is "**/package-info.java".